 What: London Pizza Champions

 Why: Think Brixton, think pizza then you’ll think of Made of Dough.
 Set up in 2014 and sold from the back of a Land Rover – think of it as a travelling pizzeria – the guys now sell their 60-hour fermented pizzas from Pop Brixton 7 days a week.
 A concise menu of the classics (margherita, chorizo, truffle, serrano, sobrasada and anchovy) is accompanied by basil aioli and scotch bonnet romesco, with Peronism San Pellegrino and Coke and ingredients can be traced to the foothills of Vesuvius and a farm in Andalusia.
 Served on a brown paper bag and roughly sliced, this stuff is good.
+Come June this year they’ll be opening their first permanent site in Peckham too – it’s set to have 50 covers and a cocktail bar!

 Where: Pop Brixton, 49 Brixton Station Road, Brixton SW9 8PQ